Books of Remembrance (Canada): 7th book, "In the Service of Canada"

 A seventh Book of Remembrance, dedicated on November 11, 2005, lists members of the Canadian Forces who died on active duty in the service of Canada (other than those already covered by the Korean War book) since the close of the Second World War book.
 Unlike the others, which were designed after the end of each period of hostilities, the seventh book is ongoing and is expected to continue "for generations to come".

 A second volume for the 7th Book of Remembrance in currently in production.

 As of 2018 the calligrapher for the 7th Book of Remembrance, Vol. I & II, was Ottawa resident Richard Draffin.

 War of 1812

 In 2019, an eighth book was unveiled from the War of 1812, listing more than 1,600 dead who served in Canadian fencible or militia units, or with the forces of First Nation Crown allies, during the War of 1812.

+Copies

+A copy of the books for the First and Second World Wars and Korea are displayed at Canadian Memorial United Church in Vancouver, BC.